cphsolutionslab/ckanext-dataproxy/README.md

  - The interface assists by providing default ports for various database types
  - Connection string (URL field) is automatically generated based on entered values
  - Connection string can be modified to pass additional parameters if necessary
- - Password will be encrypted with AES256 cipher and replaced with \_password\_ placeholder
+ - Password will be encrypted with AES256 block cipher and replaced with \_password\_ placeholder
 - - -
 Upon navigating to the resource, recline will automatically render preview:
 ![recline-preview](http://i.imgur.com/OCA4tMf.png)